LokimuKH19/DRQI/README.md

 # Problem Setup: Eigenvalue Formulation

-This project addresses a general eigenvalue problem for a second-order differential operator **L**, defined over a connected domain
+This project addresses a general eigenvalue problem for a second-order differential operator $L$, defined over a connected domain
 $\Omega\subset\mathbb{R}^d$ with a Lipschitz continuous boundary $\partial\Omega$.

-The goal is to find eigenpairs $ (u, \lambda) $ such that:
+The goal is to find eigenpairs $u, \lambda$ such that:

 $$
 \begin{cases}